maryP-ok/exercise/drawingIsBattingPractice.md

 -------------
 *In all honesty, my ego goes postal.
 It interprets "enjoy your class" as an attack: taking a drawing class is something middle class, middle aged ladies do because, at this stage in their lives, they have a little extra leisure time.
 Therefore, because I am female and of a certain age,  I am likely to be only a hobbyist; I am unlikely to be, by objective measure, good.

-(Unfortunately, even though I agree with it, hearing  "practice mak
+(Unfortunately, even though I agree with it, hearing  "practice makes perfect" would not make my ego a happier camper.)